-The Annual Meeting for International Relations Coordinators 2020 will take place at the Conservatorio Superior de Música de Vigo, Spain, from 24 to 27 September 2020.
+The Annual Meeting for International Relations Coordinators 2020 took place online from 24 to 25 September 2020.

 The meeting is meant for administrative or teaching staff members in Conservatoires who deal with international relations and European programmes (such as ERASMUS), as well as for institutions not familiar with these programmes, but with an interest in becoming involved.

 The meeting is important for networking, exchanging useful information and for developing partnerships.
 With this annual meeting, the AEC is bringing together a growing community of International Relations Coordinators.
 The programme of the meeting, as well as other important documents and policies on the field of international relations of conservatoires, are the result of the collaboration between the AEC office and the IRCs Working Group

 Christofer Fredriksson (University College of Opera – part of the Stockholm University of the Arts, Stockholm) – Chair